faithvoid/macbook1dot1-linux/README.md

 - Run "Session & Startup" and add "plank" and "ulauncher" as new commands to run on startup!

 ## (Personal) Best macOS Software Equivalents
+### Safari
-- Safari - Chromium
+- Chromium
+Firefox is not worth trying to use, it hammers the CPU too hard.
+### Mail
-- Mail - Thunderbird, Geary Mail
+- Geary Mail
-- Facetime - Dino, or a chat client like Zoom / Discord in browser (this will probably be really laggy).
+- Thunderbird
+### Facetime
+- Dino
+Zoom/Discord are theoretically possible, but I wouldn't recommend it, as it'll most likely be a slideshow for everyone involved.
+### iMessage
-- iMessage - KDE Connect SMS, Signal
+- KDE Connect SMS (Android-only)
+- Signal
+### iMovie
-- iMovie - Kdenlive (can't imagine why you would put yourself through video editing on this, though)
+- Kdenlive (can't imagine why you would put yourself through video editing on this, though)
+### Spotlight
-- Spotlight - uLauncher
+- uLauncher
+### iTunes
-- iTunes - Strawberry, Lollypop, Gnome Music
+- Gnome Music
+- Lollypop
+- Strawberry
+### Apple Music
-- Apple Music - Cider (paid, AM client), Spotube (free, overall music player)
+- Cider (paid, AM client)
+- Spotube (free, overall music player)
+### Quicktime
-- Quicktime - MPV (SMPlayer if you want a full-featured MPV GUI)
+- MPV (SMPlayer if you want a full-featured MPV GUI)
+### Photos
-- Photos - digiKam for viewing/editing camera photos, Ristretto for all photos, and Immich for a self-hosted Google Photos style interface.
+- digiKam for viewing/editing camera photos
+- Ristretto for all photos, and Immich for a self-hosted Google Photos style interface.
+### Photo Booth
-- Photo Booth - Cheese
+- Cheese
+### iCloud
-- iCloud - GVFS mounts of Google Drive or Dropbox, SMB network shares, or self-hosted software like Immich / Nextcloud.
+- GVFS mounts of Google Drive or Dropbox, SMB network shares, or self-hosted software like Immich / Nextcloud.

 ## Credits:
 - rEFInd team - EFI bootloader